We’re thrilled to be opening our brand new dental practice in Blackrock and we look forward to helping patients transform their smiles.

 One means of doing so, is with the minimally-invasive cosmetic procedure composite bonding.
 We offer composite bonding here in Blackrock and it’s extremely popular at our practices in Castletroy, Limerick and Roscrea.

-In this blog, we’ll be debunking the myths surrounding composite bonding, discussing the benefits of having a dentist perform composite bonding and why you should choose Shields Dental & Implant Clinic, Blackrock for your treatment.
+In this blog, we’ll be debunking the myths surrounding composite bonding, discussing the benefits of having a dentist perform composite bonding and why you should choose Shields Dental & Orthodontic Clinic, Blackrock for your treatment.

 What is composite bonding?

 Composite bonding is a technique used to repair teeth affected by problems including stains, cracks and chips.
 We can also use composite bonding to recontour and improve the shape of a tooth, so that it looks more pleasing in the context of your whole smile.
 The composite material used is incredibly good at mirroring the things that make teeth what they are.
 You can expect a naturally beautiful result from your composite bonding treatment here in Blackrock, Dublin.